SAML

 UserPrincipalAttribute Determines the attribute on which you want to do the lookup in Entity attributes.
 Name

-UserIdPPrincipalAttribute We need to provide the attribute which contains the user name which uniquely identifies the user.
+UserIdPPrincipalAttribute We need to provide the attribute that contains the user name that uniquely identifies the user.
 It should be Assertion Name UseNameID

 CreateUsers The module will always search for the user, based on the Identifying Assertion.
 You can allow the module to create users with a predefined user role.
 If you allow the module to create users, it will automatically create a new user account if the user cannot be found.
 If the module is not allowed to create users, it will present a message to the user stating that the login action was successful but no user has been configured. true